Posts

 Image

 "Desperate times call for desperate measures."
-We're all familiar with the saying, and most of us probably agree with the sentiment, to a greater or lesser extent.
-But what, precisely, qualifies as "desperate times"?
-And, even more importantly, what "desperate measures" do we find acceptable?
-Such questions--and eventually a few answers--lie at the very heart of brilliant Scottish crime novelist Val McDermid's A Darker Domain , a wonderfully-complex and gripping psychological tale of love, loss, friendship, politics--and a great deal of desperation, which ultimately serves to provide the motivation behind so many unhappy outcomes.
-The story centers around a small Scottish police force's Cold Case team, as new evidence in one very "cold" case (going back more than 20 years) comes to light, and another, "new" case (also 20-odd years old) is reported for the first time.
-The lead detective in charge of the CC team, Detective In...
+We've all heard that... but what, precisely, qualifies as "desperate times"?
+And, more importantly, what "desperate measures" do we find acceptable?
+Such questions—and eventually a few answers—lie at the heart of Scottish crime novelist Val McDermid's A Darker Domain .
+The story centers around a small Scottish police force's Cold Case team, as new evidence in one very cold case (going back more than 20 years) comes to light, and another, "new" case (also 20-odd years old) is reported for the first time.
+The lead detective in charge of the team—Detective Inspector Karen Pirie—has her hands full with the two cases.
+The first involves a long-unsolved kidnapping-gone-wrong, in which a wealthy industrialist's daughter and her infant son were held for ransom... only to end in tragedy when the heiress-daughter got killed at the hand-off and the baby disappeared.
+W...

 Image

-It seems highly likely that Deanna Raybourn grew up on a steady diet of those deliciously-atmospheric gothic novels... the ones peopled by intelligent young heroines--hampered only by the (mis)fortune of their sex; dark, brooding, mysterious men (not- quite heroes, but fantastically appealing, nonetheless); and a certain number of crazed (whether caused by a chance of birth, serious illness, or being forced to endure one too many personal/emotional traumas) characters; all of whom can be seen, by turns, milling or skulking about one stately manor house or another (which are always replete, naturally, with a surfeit of dark, draughty corners and a multitude of well-hidden secrets), or scurrying along busy city sidewalks with some stealthy plan in mind.
+It seems highly likely that Deanna Raybourn grew up on a steady diet of deliciously-atmospheric gothic novels... the ones peopled by intelligent young heroines--hampered only by the (mis)fortune of their sex... dark, brooding, mysterious men (not- quite heroes, but fantastically appealing, nonetheless)... and a certain number of crazed (whether caused by a chance of birth, serious illness, or being forced to endure one too many personal/emotional traumas) characters... all of whom can be seen, by turns, milling or skulking about one stately manor house or another (which are always replete, naturally, with a surfeit of dark, draughty corners and a multitude of well-hidden secrets), or scurrying along busy city sidewalks with some stealthy plan in mind.
 Yes, I think such novels must have been akin to mother’s milk for the supremely-talented Ms. Raybourn, since favorable comparisons to the like seem inevitably to spring to mind when reading her books.
-Raybourn’s suspenseful series i...
+Raybourn’s suspenseful se...